-After a lengthy evaluation of the various methods of read-out, DNRO Flax, in a March 1969 report, concluded that several promising technical concepts were available, but urged caution in fully embracing those which called for considerable advances in the state-of-the-art, such as electro-optical imaging (EOI).
+After a lengthy evaluation of the various methods of read-out, DNRO Flax, in a March 1969 report,90 concluded that several promising technical concepts were available, but urged caution in fully embracing those which called for considerable advances in the state-of-the-art, such as electro-optical imaging (EOI).
 In effect, he reiterated a previous position that "if it were deemed imperative to go for expedited development of a read-out system at this time it would have to be film read-out."

 In the summer of 1969, the read-out decision process was complicated further by uncertainties relating to the US position on, and the outcome of, the Strategic Arms Limitations Talks (SALT); it was not clear which might be of more importance to the verification process-higher resolution (better than GAMBIT) or timeliness (read-out).
-As an additional complication, the NRO was sponsoring some high-resolution work at EK, based upon read-out efforts for NRO funds.
+As an additional complication, the NRO was sponsoring some high-resolution work at EK, based upon Project DORIAN (the covert part of what had been the Manned Orbiting Laboratory program for developing the KH-10 camera, now cancelled); this work competed with read-out efforts for NRO funds.
 It was against this setting that the USIB, on 29 July 1969, approved the requirement for a near-real-time system.